NOTES.md

 data <- read.csv(file = "data/inflammation-01.csv", header = FALSE)

-> head(data, n = 2)
+- number of rows in the table> head(data, n = 2)

 V1 V2 V3 V4 V5 V6 V7 V8 V9 V10 V11 V12 V13 V14 V15 V16 V17 V18 V19 V20 V21 V22 V23 V24 V25 V26